MiniZinc/libminizinc/README.txt

 * NOTE *

-After compilation the build/ folder will contain the binary file minisearch (Linux, Mac OS) or minisearch.exe (Windows).

 The instructions above will compile the sources for a 64bit machine.
 If you are compiling for a 32-bit architecture, then set the cmake option 'BUILD_32BIT' by: